MarineB210/club-meeting-01/README.md

 # Meeting 01: Simulation de pentest

-This repositorey was created to store the documents from the first meeting of the UMONS Red Dragons Hackers Club.
+This repository was created to store the documents from the first meeting of the UMONS Red Dragons Hackers Club.
 In it, you will find:
 - An example of notes structure and content, based on the presented box (Love from HTB)
 - An example of pentest report (TO-DO)